-Rather than relying on pre-made gift baskets this year, consider building your own wine tasting gift set for the wine lovers on your holiday list.
-By building your own basket of region-specific wines, you can offer your gift recipients a few rare, unusual wines this holiday season–the types that you’ll never see in a pre-made basket that you would buy in a store.
-With a custom gift like this, you can take your friends or family on a “tasting tour” of the world, allowing them to see firsthand what makes these wines so spectacular.
-And, you may even introduce them to a new favorite producer in the process.
+When you build your own set of top-quality bottles, you can offer your gift recipients a few rare or unusual wines this holiday season—the sorts of wines you’ll never see in a pre-made set that you would buy in a store.
+With a custom gift, you can take your friends or family on a “tasting tour” of the world, allowing them to see firsthand what makes these wines so spectacular.
+You may even introduce them to a new favorite producer in the process.

 Handmade Wine Tasting Gift Sets Carry More Value

-It’s tempting to buy a pre-made holiday gift basket–the wines are already picked out for you and wrapped in a neat little package.
+It’s tempting to buy a pre-made holiday gift set; the wines are already chosen for you and wrapped in a neat package.
 However, you may do yourself and your gift recipient a disservice if you choose convenience over quality.
 Moreover, building your own wine tasting gift set from scratch isn’t as complicated and time-consuming as you might imagine.
-As long as you have a basic guideline of the wine regions you want to highlight, you can easily make a gift that will impress your intended recipient far more than a pre-made basket ever could.
+As long as you have a sense of the wine regions you want to highlight, you can easily make a gift that will impress your intended recipient far more than a pre-made gift ever could.

-Here are just a few reasons why homemade wine baskets are more valuable than pre-made sets:
+Here are just a few reasons why homemade wine sets are more valuable than pre-made sets:

 - Bottle Price: Convenience often comes at a steeper price.
-Bottles in wine baskets are generally marked up significantly.
-For example, I once found a gift basket containing two bottles of Robert Mondavi Maestro that was priced at $180–in reality, these two bottles are only worth about $50 apiece.
+Bottles in pre-made gift sets are generally priced significantly higher than their actual market value.
 You’ll get much better value for your money if you shop for individual bottles on the secondary market than if you buy them in a pre-made basket.

 - Wine Quality: You have more control over the quality of the wine when you make your own wine tasting gift set.
-While a pre-made basket may contain a subpar, 85-point vintage, if you make your own basket, you have the flexibility to decide to include only wines that received very high scores.
+While a pre-made basket may contain a subpar, 85-point vintage, if you make your own set, you have the flexibility to include only wines that received very high scores.

-- Rarity: There’s little point in giving a wine connoisseur a boring bottle, or a variety that you can find in just about any grocery store.
-By building your own gift set, you can choose rare and unique wines that are actually worth collecting.
-You’ll never find sought-after producers like Gaja in a pre-made gift basket.
+- Rarity: There’s little point in giving a wine connoisseur an unexceptional table wine, or a bottle that you can find in just about any grocery store.
+By building your own gift set, you can choose rare and unique wines that are worth collecting long-term.
+For instance, you’ll never find sought-after producers like Gaja in a pre-made gift basket.

-- Education: When creating your own gift set, you can choose rare wines from esoteric regions, or unusual varieties that your gift recipient perhaps has never tried before.
+- Education: When creating your own gift set, you can choose rare wines from lesser-known regions, or unusual varieties that your gift recipient perhaps has never tried before.
 Or, if the recipient has always wanted to learn more about a particular wine region or is studying to become a sommelier, a wine tasting gift set is very practical.

 - Thoughtfulness: By putting together the gift yourself, you’re showing your recipient that you care about their preferences and that you dedicated your time and effort to making the perfect gift for them.
 Handmade gifts simply feel more special.